 In 2013 Patrick instigated the Art Party, a project concerned with campaigning and sharing political thought in and through contemporary art, opening up art practice and creating a vibrant visual language for political thinking, bringing the art world and the public realm into an alliance and questioning the position of artistic output in relation to public debate.

-Patrick Brill's research and practice based on his artist persona Bob and Roberta Smith proposes and tests approaches to the artist as a public space with the central provocation that campaigning can be reimagined as art.
+Patrick's research and practice based on his artist persona Bob and Roberta Smith proposes and tests approaches to the artist as a public space with the central provocation that campaigning can be reimagined as art.
 His work results in gallery based installations as well as public works and events that involve sculpture, large sign painted works as well as performance and video.

-Patrick Brill is a highly active and established artist regularly showing his work in important group and solo exhibitions nationally and internationally.
-In the last 2 years he has had solo shows at the Hales Gallery, London and Pieroggi, New York as well as at The Butler Gallery for Kilkenny Arts, Northern Ireland.
+Patrick is a highly active and established artist regularly showing his work in important group and solo exhibitions nationally and internationally.
+In the last two years he has had solo shows at the Hales Gallery, London and Pieroggi, New York as well as at The Butler Gallery for Kilkenny Arts, Northern Ireland.

-He is an artist member of the Tate Board and was on the selection panel for the UK Museum of the Year in 2013, he has been a keynote speaker at numerous conferences and symposia with recent talks giving a focus on events associated with advocacy for the Arts and Art Education.
+He is an artist member of the Tate Board and was on the selection panel for the UK Museum of the Year in 2013.
+He has been a keynote speaker at numerous conferences and symposia with recent talks giving a focus on events associated with advocacy for the arts and art education.

 - Art and politics